 Location, Location, Location

-The high water footprint of tree nuts might not seem like an issue in places with a plentiful water supply, but the tree nuts in the U.S. are grown in an area with limited fresh and groundwater.
+The high water footprint of tree nuts might not seem like an issue in places with a plentiful water supply, but the tree nuts in the U.S. are grown in an area with limited surface and groundwater.
 This is why location matters.
 In the U.S., California is the largest producer of nuts, among many other foods.
 California has also been repeatedly stricken with severe drought in recent years.
 A regular and dependable supply of water increases how much food we can grow, making repeated droughts in our nation’s “breadbasket” especially alarming.
 Water-stressed California produces 82% of the world’s almonds, 98% of the U.S.’s pistachios, and 99% of the U.S.’s walnuts -- the three most water-intensive nuts on the market.

 Why Water Matters

 When used in high quantities, like for growing tree nuts, water is often diverted from natural ecosystems that house salmon populations, among many other plant and animal species.
-Salmon populations affected by water diversion have experienced more disease and produce fewer offspring.
+Salmon populations affected by water diversion have experienced more disease and produced fewer offspring.
 This kind of water diversion threatens not just wild salmon’s survival, but the greater ecosystem as well.
 For food grown in places like California, every drop of water being used to grow that food has an impact on the surrounding ecosystem.

-But that’s just freshwater.
+But that’s just surface water.

-While many farmers have a legal right to use freshwater near their land, like rivers or streams, groundwater is technically a shared resource and is far more easily depleted.
+While many farmers have a legal right to use surface water near their land, like rivers or streams, groundwater is technically a shared resource and is far more easily depleted.
 With wells on multiple farms all tapping into the same supply, and with little regulation on groundwater extraction, the supply of groundwater is being used faster than it can be replenished.